mirrorz-org/mirrorz-302/README.md

 # 302 Backend

-At [https://mirrors.mirrorz.org](https://mirrors.mirrorz.org) or [https://m.mirrorz.org](https://m.mirrorz.org) a 302 backend is deployed.
+We currently have two 302 backend: 302-js and 302-go

-You may visit [https://m.mirrorz.org/archlinux/](https://m.mirrorz.org/archlinux/).
+302-js is deployed at <https://mirrors.mirrorz.org> or <https://m.mirrorz.org> in short.
+You may visit <https://m.mirrorz.org/archlinux/>.
 Note that only `/${cname}` from the [frontend](https://mirrorz.org/list)/[monitor](https://mirrorz.org/monitor) are valid pathnames.
 Currently this is deployed using Cloudflare Workers.
 Credentials are configured as environment variables.

-# 302 Decision
+302-go is deployed at <https://mirrors.cernet.edu.cn> and <https://mirrors.cngi.edu.cn>.
+They only redirect to educational mirror sites.

-Currently redirecting is decided from information collected by the monitor.
-Several policies are discussed below.
-More policies are welcome!
+Currently redirecting is decided from information collected by the [monitor](https://github.com/mirrorz-org/mirrorz-monitor).
+Two policies are discussed and implemented.

-## Newest
+# 302-js: Newest

-This is the current policy.
-But users may experience low bandwidth.

-## Nearest

-This is not available now as these meta data (location, ISP, etc) are not provided and collected.

-## Random

-Not practical, one user may be redirected to a mirror synced several weeks ago, resulting in many 404.
+In 302-js, users are just redirected to a mirror site with the most up-to-date info; however, this may not offer enough bandwidth.

-# mirrors.edu.cn
+# 302-go: Nearest

-We may use the domain name `mirrors.edu.cn` for providing frontend AND 302 backend service if we have shown enough potential.
+In 302-go, users are redirected to a mirror site based on its IP, ASN, etc. Detailed concern is discussed below

 ## design concern